cramdoulfa/marc-website/docs/_pages/index.md

 **Harvard University** - Oct 21: Faculty working group on Social Media Recommendation Algorithms.

-**Università di Milano - Pre-COP 2024** - Sept 21: *The impact of recommendation algorithms in the climate crisis* as part of a lecture series on climate and technology.
+**Università di Milano - Pre-COP 2024** - Sept 21: *The impact of Recommendation Algorithms in the Climate Crisis* as part of a lecture series on climate and technology.

-**Université Paris 2 Panthéon-Assas** - Dec 2020, Sept 2021: Guest Lecture: *Algorithmic Fairness in digital administration*
+**Université Paris 2 Panthéon-Assas** - Dec 2020, Sept 2021: Guest Lecture: *Algorithmic Fairness in Digital Administrations*

 **Conseil National du Numérique (French Digital Council)** - Jun 2021: Part of the panel of contributing experts to the report *[Itinéraire des fausses informations en ligne](https://cnnumerique.fr/nos-travaux/recits-et-contre-recits-itineraire-des-fausses-informations-en-ligne){:target="_blank"}* and following debates.